Social Media Strategy Plan:

 Despite all your conscious efforts, you cannot predict what target audience would like, you have to look through the analytics data of each social media account to know what worked?
 Which topics exactly resonated with your audience?

 Social media provide many metrics like click, share, comment, retweets, impression, reach, Cost-per-click, Cost-per-lead etc to analyze your performance.
 The metrics you should analyze depend on your social media objectives.

 Social media analytics are there to improve your performance, not to get confused with.
 While choosing what metrics to focus, ask yourself if you can use the metric data to make a concrete change, if not leave it.
 Concentrate only on a few metrics for each social media that you can translate into actionable step.

 For example, suppose you had a budget of $100 to increase your page like on facebook and got 500 likes.
 The metric to focus here will be cost per page like, which in our case is $0.2/ page like.
 Checking these metrics against past page like campaign and against industry standard you can decide actionable future steps.

 7. Implement learning to Optimize strategy:

 Social media is a dynamic world, where things that worked in the past may not work in future.
-You have to change your strategy with your data driven learning.
-Implement the lessons that you learn from the past step.
+You have to change your strategy with your data-driven learning.
+Implement the lessons that you learn from the last step.

 For example, continuing our example from the previous step, you found that a similar page like campaign in the past produced page like at $0.1/ page like, while the industry standard is also $0.1/ page like.